Why purchase a license?

 What is Permission Machine?

 Permission Machine bvba distributes images for many photographers.
 We help them to have online infringements on their copyright redressed, by offering a valid license to persons, organizations and companies that use those images without such a required license.
 The retroactive license offered by Permission Machine legitimizes the past use.
+If you want to check whether we are a reputable company, you can find us in the official Belgian Crossroads Bank for Enterprises.
+Our enterprise number is 0541.831.904 (or just follow this link.

 What if I just remove the image(s) from my website?

-You’ve used the image(s) on your website without the author’s permission.
+You have used the image(s) on your website without the author’s permission.
 That constitutes an infringement on his copyright.
 Even if you decide to no longer use the image(s) in the future, a compensation is still owed.
 The license offered to you is a license for online use for a limited duration (the past use plus an additional year in the future).
 Even if you stop using the image(s), this will not change the amount of the claimed compensation.

 What if someone else has made my website?